Infineon/mtb-example-xmc-rtc-alarm/README.md

 4. Confirm that the kit LED stops blinking and remains glowing after a minute.

+**Note:** In order to reset RTC to test the CE again after programming the first time, remove the cable for some time and then reconnect it.
+For KIT_XMC_PLT2GO_XMC4200 and KIT_XMC_PLT2GO_XMC4400 kits wait for approximately 10 minutes after removing the cable, since RTC is powered by Vbat.

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
 For more details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).